 In order to run our favorite clients based on BitTorrent protocol (uTorrent, for example), we first have to make sure the company supports P2P transfer on its servers.
 Luckily for us, CyberGhost does allow torrenting, which gets our initial concern out of the way.

-On the topic of servers, CyberGhost currently operates 1,100 + servers scattered across 51 countries.
-CyberGhost started out with a very modest number of servers, but it’s adding to that number on a monthly basis and definitely contests some of the biggest names at this point.
+On the topic of servers, CyberGhost currently operates 4,600 + servers scattered across 60+ countries.
+CyberGhost started out with a very modest number of servers, but its server network is growing on a monthly basis, which definitely puts it among the best VPNs on the market.

 Our next concern is whether this VPN can provide the optimal level of online security, protecting us from infringements of copyrights and similar claims.
 Especially in the US, copyright holders have created a pretty tight situation when it comes to sharing and downloading their content.